Becoming a GFCE Member or Partner

 As a Member/Partner of the GFCE, you will be part of our global network and platform on CCB, have access to good practices and expertise in the GFCE Working Groups, enhance international cooperation in the cyber domain and reduce overlap.
 In this way, the delivery of CCB projects can be made more efficient and effective.
 Furthermore, there is no membership or partnership fee.

-To become a member, please email email@example.com and confirm that you endorse the GFCE’s founding documents.
+To become a member, please email us at firstname.lastname@example.org and confirm that you endorse the GFCE’s founding documents.
 Endorsement should be confirmed by a high-level national representative (e.g. via email from the Ministry of Foreign Affairs).

 Words from our Community